Effective Reading Strategies| Managerial Communication

 For example, let’s say we are going to read one of the topics related to the perceptual errors in psychology, and then we can relate the various types of errors to our personal experiences of the lives.
 Like Halo errors, while judging people based on their single characteristics, recency effect; judging people on the basis of a recent experience only.
 In this way, it becomes easy to understand things very quickly in a well-structured manner.

 Write some of the notes from your reading

-Only few percentages of people in the world have the capability to understand and remember everything they read, see and hear as they were blessed with the good memories which may be natural or nurtured.
-The other people need to write the important things as they cannot catch everything they go through while reading.
+Only a few percentages of people in the world have the capability to understand and remember everything they read, see and hear as they were blessed with the good memories which may be natural or nurtured.
+The other people need to write important things as they cannot catch everything they go through while reading.

-After you read the things, you can take out the key points from your reading which you can look in future as it is not possible for the brain to remember the everything you had read and retrieval might not be possible always.
+After you read the things, you can take out the key points from your reading which you can look in the future as it is not possible for the brain to remember the everything you had read and retrieval might not be possible always.

 Haber, R. N. (2012, May).
 How We Remember What We See.
 222(5), 104-115.